plasmodic/ecto/doc/source/ecto_cells.rst

 .. literalinclude:: conditional.py

-The above sample uses the build in cell:
+The above sample uses the built in cell:

 .. ectocell:: ecto TrueEveryN